Conversations with Other Women: Split screen

 At a panel on acting at the Telluride Film Festival, the actors spoke of the challenge of working in a two-camera system.
 Unlike traditionally shot and cut films, the actors knew that all moments of a take could end up on screen and thus 'acted through' every take.
 The actors were constantly 'in the moment'.
 The resulting film presents the actors' work in the way musicians play in a duet, with action, dialogue and reaction running on both sides of the frame in real time.
 The movie presents two remarkable achievements in screen acting.

 The shot/reverse shot function of split screen comprises most of the running time of the film, but the filmmakers also use split screen for other spatial, temporal and emotional effects.
 Conversations split screen sometimes shows flashbacks of the recent or distant past juxtaposed with the present; moments imagined or hoped by the characters juxtaposed with present reality; present experience fractured into more than one emotion for a given line or action, showing an actor performing the same moment in different ways; and present and near future actions juxtaposed to accelerate the narrative in temporal overlap.

-Film critic David Thomson found fault with Conversations with Other Women use of split screen, contending that the device detracted from the movie's focus; if Canosa and Zevin had "excise[d] the last remaining split-screen stuff, they’d have a film with a kind of modest, forlorn greatness."